History

 Current Programs

-School Health Clinics of Santa Clara County addresses these challenges by providing primary medical care that helps keep families healthy and children in school.
-Located on school campuses in San José and Gilroy, our six clinics are affordable and easily accessible - no one is turned away because they cannot pay.
-All clinics serve pediatric and adolescent patients; our Washington Neighborhood Health Clinic provides family practice care for patients of all ages.
+School Health Clinics of Santa Clara County addresses these challenges by providing primary, preventive and behavioral health care that helps families thrive.
+Located on school campuses in San José and Gilroy, our five clinics are affordable and easily accessible - no one is turned away because they cannot pay.
+All clinics serve pediatric and adolescent patients; our Washington and Overfelt Neighborhood Health Clinics provide family practice care for patients of all ages.

-School Health Clinics of Santa Clara County addresses these challenges by providing primary medical care that helps keep families healthy and children in school.
-Located on school campuses in San José and Gilroy, our six clinics are affordable and easily accessible - no one is turned away because they cannot pay.
-All clinics serve pediatric and adolescent patients; our Washington Neighborhood Health Clinic provides family practice care for patients of all ages.
+School Health Clinics of Santa Clara County addresses these challenges by providing primary, preventive and behavioral health care that helps families thrive.
+Located on school campuses in San José and Gilroy, our five clinics are affordable and easily accessible - no one is turned away because they cannot pay.
+All clinics serve pediatric and adolescent patients; our Washington and Overfelt Neighborhood Health Clinics provide family practice care for patients of all ages.

 Support School Health Clinics of Santa Clara County by donating today!